Flourishsecure/GRC-Portfolio-Flourish-Chidinma-Ikwuegbu/security-monitoring-case-study/README.md

 12. Documentation of authorised control exceptions and configuration changes

+## Platform Launch & Production Validation

+Following the pre-launch monitoring period, the authentication platform successfully launched and is now actively powering a live ecommerce environment.
+The platform's passwordless authentication infrastructure including the WAF configurations, SSL/TLS settings, and OAuth machine-to-machine integration documented during monitoring is operational and serving real users in a production setting.

+As part of continued internship activity, a post-launch access test was conducted, successfully authenticating into the live production environment using the platform's passwordless authentication system.
+The authentication flow, including magic link delivery and session establishment
+functioned correctly end-to-end, confirming the stability of the authentication infrastructure documented during the monitoring period.

+An additional observation was noted during
+access: the newly launched domain was initially flagged as a false positive by endpoint antivirus software, a known reputation-based blocking behaviour for newly registered domains.
+A VirusTotal scan returned a clean status 200 result with no security vendor flags, confirming the domain was safe.
+This highlights a real-world deployment consideration new platforms may encounter legitimate user access issues due to domain reputation lag, even when technically secure.

+This outcome validates the security baseline established during the monitoring period and confirms that the layered controls documented, including the WAF mitigations that reduced malicious registration attempts from 5,400+ to single digits, were effective in preparing the platform for a stable public launch.

 ## Reflection
 This internship gave me hands-on exposure to what security monitoring and governance look like in a real, evolving environment, not just in theory, but through actual incidents that required pattern recognition, careful documentation, and clear communication with stakeholders.
 Tracking the bot attack from detection through resolution, learning how email deliverability connects back to domain authentication and security posture, and documenting a real-world control exception introduced to support a live integration deepened my understanding of how interconnected security, compliance, and operational decisions really are.

+Witnessing the platform successfully launch into production and being able to authenticate into a live ecommerce environment powered by the same infrastructure I monitored, added a dimension to this experience that most internships never offer.
+It confirmed that structured, audit-style documentation contributes meaningfully to real deployment outcomes, not just compliance checkboxes.

 Coming from an accounting background, I found that skills like attention to detail, structured documentation, and escalation discipline translated directly into this work.
 This experience has reinforced my decision to pursue a career in GRC, where I can combine that same rigor with a growing technical foundation to help organizations build and maintain trustworthy systems.